Nasi katok: Traditional

 The preparation of fried chicken for the nasi katok encompasses a multitude of approaches, each contributing to its unique flavour profile.
 One method involves coating the chicken in flour for enhanced crispiness.
 Alternatively, the recipe may call for infusing the chicken with turmeric, adding a vibrant colour and aromatic essence, enhancing both its flavour and depth.

 Furthermore, some versions prefer to marinate the chicken with an assortment of spices.
 This infusion of flavours results in a more nuanced and complex taste experience, further enriching the overall dish.
 These diverse preparation methods provide consumers with a selection of options, each offering its own distinct characteristics and nuances, thus enhancing the culinary experience of Nasi Katok.

 Contemporary innovations

-In recent times, nasi katok has witnessed a surge in innovative adaptations, particularly in its sauce and protein offerings.
-Vendors have enthusiastically delved into culinary experimentation, introducing an extensive array of sambal options.
-From the traditional spicy chili sambal to the creamy and tangy buttermilk sauce, alongside milder tomato-based options, these diverse sambal and gravy choices cater to a broad spectrum of tastes and preferences among consumers.
+In recent times, there has been a diversion from the traditional chilli sambal to a variety of non-traditional sambals to nasi katok.
+Examples include tomato sambal, gravy and buttermilk sauce.

-Moreover, the selection of proteins has transcended the conventional fried chicken, with vendors introducing enticing alternatives such as beef rendang, grilled lamb, seafood like mussels or lobsters and even vegetarian options such as fried tofu or tempeh.
-This diverse array of choices caters to the diverse tastes and dietary preferences of customers, elevating the nasi katok experience with a spectrum of flavours and textures.
+Businesses have also diversified from selling just fried chicken (ayam goreng), now offering beef rendang, grilled lamb, mussels, lobsters, tofu, and tempeh as other protein options.